 Aiva was appointed specialist in Internal Medicine in 2014 and appointed specialist in Gastroenterology and Hepatology in 2016.
 Her clinical work is 50 % at the IBD and general gastroenterology clinic and 50 % at the hepatology clinic.
 Aiva was registered as a PhD student in May 2018.
 She was awarded top 5 abstract prize at UEGW 2019.
 Aiva is interested and engaged in educational questions.
 She is responsible for medical students on clinical rotation and in implementing Team Based Learning as a pedagogical tool for education of medical students.
-When not at work Aiva enjoys jogging, yoga, gardening, literature and theater.
+When not at work Aiva enjoys jogging, yoga, gardening, literature and theatre.

 Amanda KleinPhD, Research coordinator

 Amanda has a Master of Science in Molecular Biology and her PhD-work focused on fat cell metabolism in lean and obese state.
 She did her postdoctoral training in a muscle physiology group developing a cell-based platform to screen for activators of PGC-1alpha1.
 Amanda works as a project coordinator in the group and is currently developing an eCRF for the PiSCATIN study.
 In her spare time Amanda enjoys running, yoga and vintage shopping.

 Ann-Charlotte ElkanPhD, Research nurse